 SECTION 1.
 AMENDMENT

-Subject to the power of the members of this corporation to adopt, amend or repeal the Bylaws of this corporation and except as may otherwise be specified under provisions of law, these Bylaws, or any of them, may be altered, amended, or repealed and new Bylaws adopted by approval of the Board of Directors and the membership of this corporation.
+Subject to the power of the Members of this corporation to adopt, amend or repeal the Bylaws of this corporation and except as may otherwise be specified under provisions of law, these Bylaws, or any of them, may be altered, amended, or repealed and new Bylaws adopted by approval of the Board of Directors and the Membership of this corporation.

-All proposed amendments shall be presented to members one (1) meeting prior to voting by the members.
+All proposed amendments shall be presented to the Members two (2) weeks prior to voting by the Members.

 ARTICLE 10

 CONSTRUCTION AND TERMS